Yawning is a poorly understood

 difficulty.
 No dyskinesias were present.

-Discussion.
-Yawning is considered a
+Yawning is considered a primitive behavior

-primitive behavior associated with changes in
+associated with changes in arousal levels, with

-arousal levels, with most yawning taking place
+most yawning taking place during transitions

-during transitions from sleeping to waking and
+from sleeping to waking and from wakin.
+An

-predictor of achange in arousal levels (6).
+achange in arousal levels (6).
+However, yawning

-However, yawning may be only one of many
+may be only one of many mechanisms that cause a

-alertness and may simply be a marker of the
+change in level of alertness and may simply be a

-change (an epiphenomenon) or a mechanism to
+marker of the change (an epiphenomenon) or a

-maintain some level of activity(1,6).
-The
+mechanism to maintain some level of

-physiologic mechanism of yawning is poorly
+The physiologic mechanism of yawning is

-understood.
+poorly understood.
 Anencephalics, having only a

 brainstem and rudimentary midbrain structure,